-The participation of staff and community members should not be dependent on their ability - your mission needs everyone's expertise.
+Staff and community members' participation should not depend on their ability - your mission needs everyone's expertise.
 Ensuring every person can participate will make it easier for everyone.

 - Make all public-facing materials and systems accessible to individuals with different visual, auditory, language, and other needs.
-Wherever possible, offer materials in multiple formats to support neurodiverse participation. - Consider the culture and languages used by the staff and community.
-Avoid defaulting to white/cis/able/ English normative language. - Offer captioning or live signing for all digital events. - Include an accessibility analysis in the selection of all-new technology used within the organization.
+Wherever possible, offer materials in multiple formats to support neurodiverse participation. - Consider the cultures and languages used by staff and community members.
+Avoid defaulting to white/cis/able/English normative language. - Offer captioning or live-signing and translation for all digital events. - Include an accessibility analysis in the selection of all new technology used within the organization.
 Implement technology that will work for future staff in addition to the current staff.